Skip to main content

 First Harvest Certificate

-If a turkey hunter wants to apply for a First Turkey Harvest Certificate, they should fill out the form and submit a photo of them in the field.
-More details can be found on the First Harvest Certificates webpage.
+If a turkey hunter wants to apply for a First Turkey Harvest Certificate, they should fill out the form and submit a photo of themselves in the field.
+The First Harvest Certificates webpage has more details.

 What Is HPAI In Wild Turkeys?

-HPAI is a highly pathogenic avian influenza detected in Wisconsin in domestic poultry and some species of waterfowl and raptors.
+HPAI is a highly pathogenic avian influenza detected in Wisconsin in domestic poultry, some species of waterfowl and raptors.
 In general, upland birds like wild turkeys have behaviors and prefer habitats that make them less likely to encounter avian influenza viruses in the Wild.

 Hunters should never harvest wild birds that appear sick.
 If you observe a turkey that appears ill, contact the DNR's Wildlife Switchboard by emailing DNRWildlifeSwitchboard@wisconsin.gov or leaving a voicemail for a return phone call at 608-267-0866.